-The handrail needs to run the entire length of the stairs to make sure it’s safe and code compliant.
+The handrail needs to run the entire length of the stairs to make sure it's safe and code compliant.
 The easiest way to determine that distance is to hook a tape measure onto the bottom stair nose and measure up to the top.
-Our expert prefers to add 6 in. to that measurement to provide a 3-in. buffer on each end.
+Our expert prefers to add 6-inches to that measurement to provide a 3-inches buffer on each end.

-Handrail brackets should be secured to the studs; drywall anchors aren’t strong enough.
-These brackets need to be fastened a maximum of 48 in. apart, but check the specifications on the hardware you’re using.
-Space the brackets 32 in. apart for round and oval handrails because they aren’t as sturdy as the beefy, oak “bread loaf” style rail we’re installing.
+Handrail brackets should be secured to the studs; drywall anchors aren't strong enough.
+These brackets need to be fastened a maximum of 48-inches apart, but check the specifications on the hardware you're using.
+Space the brackets 32-inches apart for round and oval handrails because they aren't as sturdy as the beefy, oak "bread loaf" style rail we're installing.
 Install a bracket on the studs closest to the top and bottom of the handrail.
-Mark the studs with painter’s tape so you don’t have to make pencil marks on the wall.
+Mark the studs with painter's tape so you don't have to make pencil marks on the wall.

 Mark the location of the bracket screw hole on the wall, not the top of the handrail.
 To find that measurement, set the handrail upside down on the stairs.
 Set a rafter square on a stair tread, right up to the edge of the stair nose.
 Next, set a bracket on the bottom of the rail where the screw hole lines up with the edge of the square.
-That dimension (5 in. in this case) is the distance you’ll subtract from the desired height of the top of the handrail.
-We want the top of our handrail to be 36 in. high, so we’ll make a mark on the wall 31 in. high.
+That dimension (5-inches in this case) is the distance you'll subtract from the desired height of the top of the handrail.
+We want the top of our handrail to be 36-inches high, so we'll make a mark on the wall 31-inches high.

 Mark the Starting Point and Bracket Height